 Sheep can be poisoned with chronic intakes of 25 ppm and even lower concentrations are toxic in the face of relative deficiencies of molybdenum and sulphur (Radostits et al, 2007).
 Seawright (1982) claimed, 'the successful elucidation of the aetiology' of what was previously known as the toxaemic jaundice syndrome, 'stands as one of the great achievements of Australian veterinary science.'
 It is of interest that the then Stock Inspector with the Corowa Pastures Protection Board, Mac Anderson, played a significant role in that achievement.
 Copper poisoning was diagnosed on two properties running first cross ewes on improved pastures on high rainfall, basalt country south of Orange on the NSW central tablelands.
 Both properties are within 10 km of large open cut gold and copper mine and it is reputed that soils in the region are inherently high in copper.

 Property 1 Six of 1700 first cross ewes died within a week before and during crutching in early December 2007.
 The owner had also noticed several weak ewes.
 The ewes were mostly in fat condition and were grazing abundant improved (predominantly phalaris and ryegrass) pastures with no supplementary feeding.
 Molybdenum enriched super phosphate had previously been applied to pastures but not within the past ten years.
-The owner in response to the deaths drenched the mob with Paramectin plus selenium and vaccinated them with 5:1.
+The owner in response to the deaths drenched the mob with Paramectin plus selenium and vaccinated them with 5-in-1.

 Property 2 1600 first cross ewes.
 In late January 2008, the owner noticed that while almost all of the ewes in a mob of 250, 5-year-old ewes were in fat condition, one was dead and another was dull and sick.
 The owner noticed the sick ewe had grey skin and gums.
 She died within two hours.
 The ewes were running on a paddock of regrowth oats with some ryegrass and subterranean clover.
 He recalled that he similarly lost three ewes over two days in early January 2008 after he moved a mob of 180, three-year-old ewes.